Nuclear Level Density and $\gamma$-ray Strength Function of $^{67}\mathrm{Ni}$ and the impact on the i-process: Normalization of NLD and SF Normalization of NLD and gamma-SF

 \section{\texorpdfstring{Normalization of NLD and $\gamma$SF}{Normalization of NLD and gamma-SF}}

 Many nuclei along the island of stability have auxiliary data available with which the normalization of the NLDs and $\gamma$SFs is achieved.
-Typical data used for this purpose are the level density from resolved discrete states, the level density at the neutron separation energy from s- and/or p-wave neutron resonance spacing data and the average radiative widths of s-wave neutron resonances.
-When applying the Oslo method, NLDs do not extend to the neutron separation energy as the method probes the NLD at the final excitation energy $E_f = S_n - E_\gamma$, the maximum energy possible to be considered in the first generation matrix is the neutron separation energy (depending on reaction kinematics) \cite{PhysRevC.83.034315}.
-Hence, the measured NLDs are typically interpolated to the NLDs from resonance data at the neutron separation energy.
+Typical data used for this purpose are the level density from resolved discrete states, the level density at the neutron separation energy ($S_n = 5.8$ MeV) from s- and/or p-wave neutron resonance spacing data, and the average radiative widths of s-wave neutron resonances.
+When applying the Oslo method, NLDs do not extend to $S_n$ as the method probes the NLD at the final excitation energy $E_f = E_x^\text{max} - E_\gamma$, the maximum energy possible to be considered in the first-generation matrix is $E_x^\text{max}$, and is typically the neutron separation energy (depending on reaction kinematics) \cite{Larsen2011}, but in this case slightly below at $5.6$ MeV, which corresponds to a final and highest excitation energy of 4.1 MeV.
+Hence, the measured NLDs are typically interpolated to the NLDs from resonance data at $S_n$.

-For nuclei where neutron resonance data are not available these have generally been estimated from systematics of nuclei in their vicinity.
-Neither for the case of $^{67}\mathrm{Ni}$ nor for surrounding nuclei are neutron resonance data available.
-The situation is further aggravated by an incomplete level scheme at low excitation energies resulting in an unreliable level density of resolved discrete states.
+The impact on the uncertainty of NLDs and $\gamma$SF on the availability of neutron resonance data has recently been demonstrated \cite{Ingeberg2022b}.
+In the absence of neutron resonance data, the resonance spacing or radiative widths of neutron resonances are generally estimated from systematics of neighboring nuclei, see for instance Refs.\cite{Larsen2016, Brits2019, Kheswa2015GalacticProperties}.
+Similarly, for $\beta$-Oslo measurements various combinations of solutions have been used ranging from systematic information of nearby nuclei \cite{PhysRevLett.113.232502, PhysRevC.109.054305}, model calculations \cite{PhysRevLett.116.242502, PhysRevLett.132.202701, PhysRevC.109.054305}, or the Shape method \cite{PhysRevLett.132.202701, PhysRevC.109.054305, PhysRevC.107.L011602, wiedeking2020independent}.
+Neither for $^{67}\mathrm{Ni}$ nor for surrounding nuclei are neutron resonance data available.
+The situation is further aggravated by an incomplete level scheme at low excitation energies resulting in an unreliable level density of resolved discrete states which, together with the low experimental resolution, makes the application of the Shape method not ideal.
 With the absence of any reliable normalization points the only practical solution for normalizing the NLD and $\gamma$SF is the reliance on model estimates.